Defining-Rural/defining-rural.github.io/about/index.md

     </header>
     <div>
       <p>
-        It was towards the end of the COVID-19 pandemic that SHODAN's quote from "System Shock" came to mind.
-As a former student turned adjunct faculty, it was disheartening to walk the halls once filled with conversation completely void.
-Places dedicated to student life consumed by administrative offices and a commons area silent enough that you can hear a paperclip strike the carpet.
-It was this perspective that prompted the thought that, even without the students, a "perfect" educational institution would manage to persist.
+        Toward the end of the COVID-19 pandemic, SHODAN's quote from System Shock came to mind.
+As a former student turned adjunct faculty member, I found it disheartening to walk through halls once filled with conversation, now empty.
+Spaces once dedicated to student life had been consumed by administrative offices, and the commons area was so quiet that a falling paperclip could be heard striking the carpet.
+From this perspective, I began to consider whether an ostensibly "perfect" educational institution might continue to operate - even without students.
       </p>

       <section class="stripe">